 - OBB Personenverkehr AG v.
-Sachs, United States Supreme Court, 13-1067 (argued October 5, 2015).
-Co-counsel on successful petition to the United States Supreme Court for a writ of certiorari from the Ninth Circuit on behalf of a foreign state-owned railway regarding the interpretation of the Foreign Sovereign Immunity Act’s commercial activity exception.
+Sachs, United States Supreme Court, 136 S.Ct.
+390. Co-counsel on successful petition to the United States Supreme Court for a writ of certiorari from the Ninth Circuit on behalf of a foreign state-owned railway regarding the interpretation of the Foreign Sovereign Immunity Act’s commercial activity exception.
 In a unanimous opinion, the Court reversed the Ninth Circuit and held that OBB enjoyed sovereign immunity.

 - Centurion Properties III, et al v.
 Chicago Title Insurance Co.
 793 F.3d 1087 2015 WL 4283338 (9th Cir.
 2015).
-Counsel of record on appeal for appellant seeking reversal of summary judgment on commercial tort claims; question certified to Washington Supreme Court, and argument before that Court pending.
+Counsel of record on appeal for appellant seeking reversal of summary judgment on commercial tort claims; question certified to Washington Supreme Court, argued January 21, 2016.

 - National Meat Association v.
 Harris, 132 S.Ct.
 965 (2012).
 Counsel of record for, and argued on behalf of, Petitioner in preemption case involving the Federal Meat Inspection Act; in a unanimous opinion, the Court reversed the Ninth Circuit and struck down all provisions of California law challenged by Petitioner.

 - U.S. Bank v.
 Equity Bank, U.S.D.C, D. Minn., 2015.
 Lead counsel for U.S. Bank in mortgage repurchase dispute; summary judgment on “bad faith” claims, then favorable settlement.